-- User was unable to afford computer or part and had to return it.
+- The user was unable to afford the computer or part and had to return it.

-- Was the wrong part or computer for user and user opened box.
+- Was the wrong part or computer for user and user opened the box.

 A refurbished computer or part is labeled in the store as a refab, refurb, refurbish, or refurbished and is sold at a lower cost than the non-refurbished computer or part.